28+ Scenic and Easy Hikes in Kelowna for All Ages

 1.6 km | 51 m gain | Easy

-Kelowna is riddled with trails in the middle of the city and I absolutely love it.
+Kelowna is riddled with trails in the middle of the city, and I absolutely love it.
 You just need to know where to look!
-The Hidden Lake Parkway and Still Pond Park trails are nestled in the suburbs of Wilden and wind their way beside delicate marshlands.
+Tucked away in the Wilden neighbourhood, the Hidden Lake Parkway and Still Pond Park trails are easy and perfect for a quiet afternoon walk.

 Jack Seaton Park, Lake Country